 The Cider Mill is a luxury holiday cottage in the Herefordshire countryside on one level, with beautiful views of cider apple orchards and paddocks.
 It sleeps six people in three ensuite bedrooms and has a flexible layout that suits small families or groups of friends.
 The cottage is eight miles from Hereford, twelve miles from Hay on Wye and within easy reach of Ludlow and Ross-on-Wye.
 The Brecon Beacons National Park and Wye Valley are close, making this a fantastic holiday destination for anyone at any time of the year.
 Wonderful walking straight from the door including the Bredwardine to Byford part of Wye Valley Walk and the E1 section of the Wye Walker.
 Tourist board rating: 5 Star Gold

-Monnington House, Garden Cottage and Cider Mill are situated in rural Herefordshire, close to the Wye Valley and within easy reach of the Brecon Beacons National Park.
+Monnington House, Garden Cottage and The Cider Mill are situated in rural Herefordshire, close to the Wye Valley and within easy reach of the Brecon Beacons National Park.
 It's the perfect place to relax in beautiful surroundings, with walks and bike rides from the door.
 Accommodation is split over two properties, sleeping 24 guests with a flexible layout that suits families, extended families or friends.
 Hereford is only eight miles away, while Hay-on-Wye, Ross-on-Wye and Leominster are all within half an hour's drive.
 Play golf, go fly fishing or canoeing in the River Wye, browse local markets and antique shops, and eat well whether you self-cater or dine out.
 Superb walking from the door including the Bredwardine to Byford section of the Wye Valley Walk and the Wye Walker.
 Tourist board rating: 5 Star

 Monnington House and Garden Cottage offer spacious and very comfortable holiday accommodation for large groups in Herefordshire, close to the Wye Valley and convenient for the M5 and the M50.
 The beautiful holiday retreat sleeps up to eighteen guests and has been awarded 5-Star standard.
 Guests have use of two acres of gardens and grounds plus a large playing fields with two football goals.
 In the outbuildings is the games room with pool table and table football and the rustic table tennis room.
 The house and cottage are situated at the end of a country lane with no passing traffic making it an ideal place to escape away with friends or family to catch up or celebrate a special occasion.
 There are a choice a great walking trails from the door including the Bredwardine to Byford part of the Wye Valley Walk and the Wye Walker.
 Super local caterer available and dogs by arrangement.
 Tourist board rating: 5 Star